 Resort GF Table Service Restaurants

-Table service restaurants are meals that can be a character meal, sit down, or buffet where everyone is attended to by a server.
+Table-service restaurants offer meals that can be character meals, sit-down experiences, or buffets, where everyone is attended to by a server.

 Kona Cafe

 If you are looking to eat gluten-free at Kona Cafe, then you are in the right place!
 We delighted in our dining experience from the first sip to the last bite.
 Indeed, we enjoyed eating gluten-free at the Kona Cafe.
-We were thrilled to get a reasonably easy to get last-minute reservation.
+We were thrilled to secure a reasonably easy-to-get last-minute reservation.

-The margarita is both refreshing and gluten-free, but it tastes like it is cheap and made from either a store mix.
+The margarita is both refreshing and gluten-free, but it tastes like it was made with store-bought mix and is cheap.

 Kona’s Gluten-free Menu

-Kona Cafe at the Polynesian Village Resort offers flavorful, fresh, and easy-to-customize dining options that feel like a welcome retreat after a long park day.
+Kona Cafe at the Polynesian Village Resort offers flavorful, fresh, and easy-to-customize dining options that feel like a welcome retreat after a long day at the park.

 Tofu or Chicken Pan-Asian Stir Fry with Rice Noodles in a Soy-Yuzu Sauce

-I craved a veggie filled dish all day and wound up selecting the chicken version.
-The snap peas added a refreshing texture and flavor to the dish that was light but filling.
+I craved a veggie-filled dish all day and wound up selecting the chicken version.
+The snap peas added a refreshing texture and flavor, making the dish light yet filling.
 Altogether, I really enjoyed it at the end of a long, hot day at the theme parks.

-But, it did not reheat well- it was a mushy mess.
+However, it did not reheat well – it was a mushy mess.
 Don’t bother taking it with you if you can’t finish it in one sitting.

 Miso-buttered Strip Loin

-My husband enjoyed the thick cut of steak that the chef recommended to be served medium rare.
-If you opt for a well-done steak, the chef can butterfly for a quicker finish, but it will change the taste.
+My husband enjoyed the thick-cut steak that the chef recommended be served medium-rare.
+If you opt for a well-done steak, the chef can butterfly it for a quicker finish, but it will change the taste.
 The steak was flavorful, and the mash complemented the meat nicely.
 The vegetables were a tantalizingly sweet addition to this meal’s flavor profile.

 Trattoria Al Forno